pasccom/MATLAB-code/README.md

 strings at delimiter positions.
 - `iff.m`: A MATLAB implementation of the inline if constuct similar to C-based languages ternary operator.
+- `select.m`: Filters elements of a array (cell or numeric array) based on a criterion.

 LICENSING INFORMATION
 ---------------------